Oleksandr Perevoznik, photographer of Liga Business Inform, was one of 40 journalists injured during clashes with police on Dec. 1 in Kyiv.

 When baton-wielding riot police outside the presidential offices began to charge, Denys Danko held up the only shield he knows -- his journalist's identification card.

 "I'm a reporter," said the award-winning journalist from 1+1 channel.

 “I don’t give a [expletive],” was the last thing he heard before he fell down.

 A column of riot police charged around 5 p.m. on Dec.
-1 at a crowd of protestors, some of whom had been attacked with rocks and a digger.
+1 at a crowd of protestors, some of whom had been attacked with rocks and a shovel.

-As the police charged, they beat everything in their path.
+As the police charged, they beat everything and everyone in their path.
 Danko was among several dozen people who hid in the courtyard of the Writers’ Union building on Bankova Street.